Trackunit/developer-hub/sdk-docs/getting-started/running-the-iris-app-sdk.md

 ![](https://files.readme.io/98fffa5-DeveloperTiles.png)

 ### 4. From this screen, make sure to enable **Local dev mode**.
-Now it will load your iris apps from your local machine and it might take around 30 seconds to load the first time.
+Local dev mode enables the manager (which is remotely hosted) to load the apps directly from your local development environment.
+It might take around 30 seconds to load the first time.

 ---